Vovan-VE/yii2-i18n-json-export/README.md

 $ ./yii i18n-dump/import

 # see new file
-# notice `.new` in the end which is covered by default 'overwrite' => true in Manager
+# notice `.new` in the end which is covered by default 'overwrite' => false in Manager
 $ cat ./messages/ru-RU/category/subcategory.php.new
 <?php
 return [